j-hc/revanced-magisk-module/README.md

 and check the browser that allowed you to download it
     <img src="./Installation/10.jpg">
     Another pop-up will appear,
-(for my part, Vanced Microg is already installed) click on "install".
+click on "install".
     <img src="./Installation/11.jpg">
 Once Microg is installed, click on YouTube Extended (in the notification bar) and click on "Install"